EternalEdenn/EmbDA/README.md

     abstract = "Acquiring large-scale parallel corpora is crucial for NLP tasks such as Neural Machine Translation, and web crawling has become a popular methodology for this purpose.
 Previous studies have been conducted based on sentence-based segmentation (SBS) when aligning documents in various languages which are obtained through web crawling.
 Among them, the TK-PERT method (Thompson and Koehn, 2020) achieved state-of-the-art results and addressed the boilerplate text in web crawling data well through a down-weighting approach.
 However, there remains a problem with how to handle long-text encoding better.
 Thus, we introduce the strategy of Overlapping Fixed-Length Segmentation (OFLS) in place of SBS, and observe a pronounced enhancement when performing the same approach for document alignment.
 In this paper, we compare the SBS and OFLS using three previous methods, Mean-Pool, TK-PERT (Thompson and Koehn, 2020), and Optimal Transport (Clark et al., 2019; El-Kishky and Guzman, 2020), on the WMT16 document alignment shared task for French-English, as well as on our self-established Japanese-English dataset MnRN.
 As a result, for the WMT16 task, various SBS based methods showed an increase in recall by 1{\%} to 10{\%} after reproduction with OFLS.
 For MnRN data, OFLS demonstrated notable accuracy improvements and exhibited faster document embedding speed."
 }
 ```

+## Contact
+If you have any questions about the our paper or codes, please contact us via email or simply post an issue.